One of the big questions potential med students ask is the importance of the name of the med school they apply to.

 But does where you go for medical school actually matter?

-In terms of employment prospects, it doesn’t matter what medical school you go to.
-Sure, with a top-tier med school on your CV you might “appear” a more attractive candidate, but there are more factors that go into securing a top job or residency.
-Where your med school matters most is in what it can offer you personally.
+No. In terms of employment prospects, it doesn’t matter what medical school you go to.
+Maybe having a top-name school on your CV adds a certain “wow factor”, but there is more that goes into securing a top job or residency.
+Where your med school matters most is in terms of what it can offer you personally.

 - If med school rankings matter

 - How med school prestige can impact you

 - Why your school can matter when it comes to residency

 As a med student myself (and a career changer), these are questions I’ve spent a lot of time thinking about and researching.
 Finally, I have some answers!